-- o Develop and implement convenient on-line service for candidates to file required forms on-line with SBE. - o Create specialized web portals to service candidate needs and information requirements - o Include link to on-line candidate portals in all Candidate Information bulletins distributed by SBE. - o Provide on-line training modules to assist candidates in navigating and completing the on-line forms - Use public service annoucements to highlight the ease and convenience of filing Candidate Qualification forms online at our website. - O Develop candidate web portal to meet needs of political party chairmen. - Using web and internet technologies, distribute customized information to each candidate regarding the status of their filings.
+- o Develop and implement convenient on-line service for candidates to file required forms on-line with SBE. - Create specialized web portals to service candidate needs and information requirements - o Include link to on-line candidate portals in all Candidate Information bulletins distributed by SBE. - o Provide on-line training modules to assist candidates in navigating and completing the on-line forms - Use public service annoucements to highlight the ease and convenience of filing Candidate Qualification forms online at our website. - o Develop candidate web portal to meet needs of political party chairmen. - Using web and internet technologies, distribute customized information to each candidate regarding the status of their filings.

-$\circ\,$ Percentage of candidates who file Candidate Qualification forms on-line.
+o Percentage of candidates who file Candidate Qualification forms on-line.

-Measure Class: Other Measure Type: Outco ne Measure Frequency: Annu al Preferred Trend: Up Measure Baseline Value: 0 Date: 7/1/2005 Measure Baseline Description: Currently, no candidates file their Candidate Qualfication forms on-line.
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

+Measure Baseline Description: Currently, no candidates file their Candidate Qualfication forms on-line.
 Forms are filed in paper format.

-Measure Target Description: By end of 2009, 5% of candidate qualification forms will be received on-line.
-By end of 2010, 10% of candidate qualification forms will be received on-line.
+Measure Target Description: By end of 2012, 10% of candidate qualification forms will be received on-line.
+By end of 2012, 20% of candidate qualification forms will be received on-line.

-Data Source and Calculation: Candidate certification database will be used to determine the percentage of candidates who file candidate qualification forms on-line as a percentage of total candidate filings.
+Data Source and Calculation: Candidate certification database will be used to determine the percentage of candidates who file candidate qualification forms on-line as a percentage of total candidate filings on-line and paper submissions.